Hans Lodeizen: Early life and education

 Born into an influential family, Lodeizen was raised in great privilege as the son of the director of Müller & Company, an international trading firm.
-He attended Het Haagsche Lyceum, and when he failed the fifth form ran he ran away.
+He attended Het Haagsche Lyceum, and when he failed the fifth form he ran away.
 He was gone for two days, stayed in Amsterdam and Ede, and wrote sonnets.
 He graduated in 1943 and went in hiding to escape the Arbeitseinsatz.

 Starting in 1946, Lodeizen studied law briefly in Leiden, but took an interest in biology and pursued graduate study at Amherst College in the United States in 1947-1948.
 There he befriended the poet James Merrill who, after becoming "smitten" with Lodeizen, would describe him many years later as "clever, goodnatured, solitary, blond, / all to a disquieting degree".
 Lodeizen lost interest in his graduate biology program and returned to Europe to work (reluctantly) for his father's firm.
 Lodeizen was either gay or bisexual; as a young man he had proposed marriage to a woman, but his poetry speaks of his love and desire for other men.
 In 1948 he was arrested for having had sex with another man, but his father's money and influence likely prevented a trial.
 His father disapproved of his life in many ways—Lodeizen wanted to write poetry, not study law, and he did not want to enter the family business, but at the same time he desperately wanted his father's approval while his father refused to accept his sexuality.
 This tension is, besides lost romantic love and the ephemeral nature of the world, the most important theme in his poetry.
 Lodeizen's "ben ik nu werkelijk zo slecht" (am I really this bad) cites the disapproving words of his father: "wat jij me al niet in mijn leven / hebt aangedaan kan ik niet vergeten", all the things you've done to me in my life, I cannot forget them.
 After his death, when his remaining poetry was to be published, his father wanted thirteen of his son's poems scrapped, though the editors did include them.